 Nonprofit Thought Leadership – What I will miss most about this program is the chance to really puzzle over and discuss some of the arts’ biggest questions with my talented classmates and professors.
 I have felt empowered to share and advocate for the role of the arts in business while also finding new ways to challenge traditional models and ways of doing things.
 The Bolz Center has encouraged this discovery through in-depth seminar classes, national applied learning trips, and our impact consulting projects, where we worked with real-world clients thinking strategically about arts programming, creative economic growth, and arts industry development.

-It is my last day in Madison – my bags are packed, and the moving truck comes tomorrow morning.
 I am so grateful that these pieces of Madison, the Bolz Center for Arts Administration, and the Wisconsin School of Business will be accompanying me on this next adventure.